terichadbourne/offline-first-project-manager/readme.md

 The [Offline First](http://offlinefirst.org) approach to web development plans for the most constrained network environment first, enabling a great user experience even while the device is offline or has only an intermittent connection, and providing progressive enhancement as network conditions improve.
 This design also makes apps incredibly performant (fast!) on the best of networks.

-PouchDB, CouchDB, Service Worker, and a Wep App Manifest are the primary tools that turn this simple project management tool into a high-performance, offline-capable Progressive Web App.
+PouchDB, CouchDB, service workers, and a wep app manifest are the primary tools that turn this simple project management tool into a high-performance, offline-capable Progressive Web App.

 **Data stays safe on your device, even while it's offline.**
 Persistance of data entered by the user is achieved using the in-browser database PouchDB.
 This will allow your data to survive between sessions and when disconnected from the network.
 (Whether you're offline at an event or back in the office on your trusty Wi-Fi, you can still add new projects and modify existing ones.)